rsyangms/rsyangms.github.io/people/leader_info.md

 <br>

-★  2021.06 – 至今     云南大学 地球科学学院 副教授
-     [Associate Professor, School of Earth Science, Yunnan University]
+★  2021.06 – now  Associate Professor, School of Earth Science, Yunnan University

 ★  2019.11 – 2020.
-6  香港中文大学 太空与地球信息科学研究所 研究助理
-     [Research assistant, Institute of Space & Earth Information Science, The Chinese University of Hong Kong]
+6  Research assistant, Institute of Space & Earth Information Science, The Chinese University of Hong Kong

 ## Education Background ##
 <br>

 ★  2015.9 – 2020.
-9 代尔夫特理工大学，土木工程与地球科学学院，雷达遥感，哲学博士
-Supervisor：Ramon F. Hanssen, Paco Lopez-Dekker
-[PhD. in Geoscience and Remote Sensing, Civil Engineering and Geosciences, Delft University of Technology, Delft, the Netherlands]
+9 PhD. in Geoscience and Remote Sensing, Civil Engineering and Geosciences, Delft University of Technology, Delft, the Netherlands (Supervisor by Ramon F. Hanssen, Paco Lopez-Dekker)

 ★  2012.9 – 2020.
-6 武汉大学，测绘遥感信息工程国家重点实验室，摄影测量与遥感，工学博士
-导师：廖明生 教授
-[MPhil-PhD program in Photogrammetry and Remote Sensing, State Key Laboratory of Information Engineering in Surveying, Mapping and Remote Sensing, Wuhan University, Hubei, China]
+6 MPhil-PhD program in Photogrammetry and Remote Sensing, State Key Laboratory of Information Engineering in Surveying, Mapping and Remote Sensing, Wuhan University, Hubei, China (Supervisor by Mingsheng Liao)

 ★  2008.9 – 2012.
-6 中南大学，地球科学与信息物理学院， 测绘工程，工学学士
-[B.E. in Geomatics Engineering, Dept. of Geosciences, and Info-Physics, Central South University, Hunan, China]
+6 B.E. in Geomatics Engineering, Dept. of Geosciences, and Info-Physics, Central South University, Hunan, China